Model Predictive Control with Environment Adaptation for Legged Locomotion: rti for nmpc

 \section{\gls{rti} for \gls{nmpc}}

 One of the main drawbacks of \gls{nmpc} is its computational burden, thus efficient tailored algorithms are necessary in order to achieve fast sampling rates for complex systems with fast dynamics.
 While many approaches have been developed for optimal control, a complete discussion about all possible approaches is beyond the scope of this paper.
-We focus on direct multiple shooting using methods derived from \gls{sqp} that have been specifically developed for real-time \gls{nmpc}~\cite{Diehl2009}.
+We focus on direct multiple shooting methods derived from \gls{sqp} that have been specifically developed for real-time \gls{nmpc}~\cite{Diehl2009}.

 In multiple shooting methods both state $\vect{x}$ and control input $\vect{u}$ are decision variables unlike in single shooting where the decision vector only includes the control input.
-We ought to stress that this does not increase the computational complexity with respect to single shooting (where computations are moved from linear algebra to the evaluation of derivatives); on the contrary, it allows one to use tailored sparse linear algebra, which can actually reduce the computational burden.
+We ought to stress that this does not increase the computational complexity with respect to single shooting (where computations are moved from linear algebra to the evaluation of derivatives).
 Furthermore, multiple-shooting allows one to provide an initial guess also for the state trajectory, which is typically beneficial for unstable systems in an \gls{nmpc} context~\cite{Diehl2009}.

 \gls{sqp} is a popular algorithm which solves an \gls{nlp} by iteratively solving local quadratic approximations (\gls{qp}s) of the problem~\cite{Gros2020}.
 At each \gls{sqp} iteration, the solution from the previous step is recycled to define an initial guess ($\vect{x}_k^{\mathrm{L}}, \vect{u}_k^{\mathrm{L}}$), which is then used to construct a \gls{qp} approximation of the \gls{nlp}~\eqref{eq:nlp_formulation}, given by